PlatONnetwork/PlatON-CDT/tools/platon-sol/README.md

 ## Support Wasm Type

 1. All length wasm int types are mapped to solidity int types.
-2. All length wasm uint types are mapped to solidity uint types.
+All length wasm uint types are mapped to solidity uint types.
-3. Whether it is a fixed-length array or a vector of dynamic data type of wasm, it is mapped to a dynamic array of solidity.
+2. Pay attention to the size of int and uint assignment.
+If the value is too large, there may be a risk of overflow on the wasm side.

 |   Wasm Type   | Solidity Type |
 |:-----------------:| :-----------------:|